 Doi Pui Hmong Village

 Stop by the Doi Pui Hmong village to see how some of the authentic tribes live in the mountains of Thailand.
 Here you will see villagers wearing traditional Hmong clothes and selling Hmong handicrafts.
 Get the incredible chance to see them practicing their skills of weaving, carving and building.
-A visit to the tribal community can be combined with a trip to Wat Phra that Doi Suthep.
+A visit to the tribal community can be combined with a trip to Wat Phra That Doi Suthep.
 This can be a part of the adventurer’s itinerary along with a stop by the museum centered within the village which seeks to educate visitors on the history of the land.
 By touring the homes of the indigenous, you are supporting their lives and leaving with more than just a few souvenirs, pictures and memories, but a heart full of gratitude.

-Khun Chang Kian Hmong Village
+Khun Chang Khian Hmong Village

-Far away from the city and deep within the mountains is the Khun Chang Kian Hmong Village.
+Far away from the city and deep within the mountains is the Khun Chang Khian Hmong Village.
 Come and see people living in villages enjoying the gift of nature, family, and simple living.
 You will leave here understanding the importance of connecting to the land and the values of family.
 Take a visit and learn more about the life of the Hmong people.

 Wat Pha Lad